 Traditional stuffed peppers get a makeover!
 These Cheesy Broccoli, Chicken and Rice Stuffed Peppers are loaded with flavor, kid-friendly and perfect for an easy and healthy comfort food dinner!

-Sore throat, stupid runny nose that just won’t quit, why haven’t they come up with a pill or something to cure colds yet?!
+Sore throat and a stupid runny nose that just won’t quit.
+Why haven’t they come up with a pill or something to cure colds yet?!
 I have no idea where the cold came from and I don’t want to think about it too much because it grosses me out.
 I’m a slight germaphobe, maybe more than slight if you asked my husband.